 So this could be a highly contentious post.
 I once read that if you asked one hundred Scots folk how to make stovies, you’d get one hundred different recipes.
 This is so very true.
 Stovies are a dish that probably every Scottish person recognises.
 It’s a national dish, but one that gets less international attention than the likes of haggis or battered mars bars.
 You get stovies served at parties; at weddings; basically any Scottish social gathering.
 They’re that awesome.

 I always think of stovies as the perfect comfort food.
 It’s a potato based dish, to which you can add pretty much any type of meat, although mince or corned beef are most popular.
 My recipe is not traditional.
 But it uses what I tend to have to hand in the cupboard, and is pretty bloody tasty (if I do say so myself).
 The kids lap it up and it always results in empty plates.
 So it’s a staple meal in the HC house.
 Just please don’t lynch me because its not ‘how mummy used to make it’ (it’s not even how my mum makes stovies, it’s just how I’ve come to make them).

-about 10 medium potatoes, peeled and sliced
+potatoes, peeled and sliced

 1 onion, finely chopped

 1 beef stock cube / stock pot

 I’ve not given a quantity for the potatoes as I tend to go by how many I’m cooking for.
 I’ll assign a small potato each to the kids, then a couple for every adult, plus an extra couple to be safe.
 If I’m just cooking for the kids I’ll only need half an onion and half a tin of corned beef.
 You can freeze corned beef.
 If there’s leftovers (not including what I eat whilst I’m dishing out) then that’s a billy-bonus.